holoviz/panel/doc/tutorials/basic/pn_panel.md

 When Python objects are given as an argument to a Panel [Layout](../../reference/index.md#layouts) like [`pn.Column`](../../reference/layouts/Column.md), then `pn.Column` will automatically apply `pn.panel` to the objects for you.
 :::

 Please notice that the image of the dice is very tall.
-To finetune the way it is displayed we can use `pn.panel`.
+To fine-tune the way it is displayed, we can use `pn.panel`.

 Run the code below